Alexandra Feodorovna (Alix of Hesse): Engagement

-In April 1894, Alix's brother Ernest Louis married Princess Victoria Melita of Saxe-Coburg and Gotha.
+In April 1894 Alix's brother Ernest Louis married Princess Victoria Melita of Saxe-Coburg and Gotha.
 Princess Victoria was Alexander III's niece by his sister Grand Duchess Maria Alexandrovna of Russia and Nicholas's first cousin, so several Russians attended the wedding, including Grand Dukes Vladimir, Sergei and Paul, Grand Duchesses Elisabeth Feodorovna and Maria Pavlovna, and Nicholas.
-Nicholas was determined to convince Alix to marry him.
-He was evidently confident in his future success: He brought Father Ioann Yanyshev, confessor to the Imperial family, to teach Alix about Russian Orthodoxy, and he brought Ekaterina Adolfovna Schneider, to teach Alix Russian.
+Nicholas was determined to persuade Alix to marry him.
+He was evidently confident in his future success: he brought Father Ioann Yanyshev, confessor to the Imperial family, to teach Alix about Russian Orthodoxy, and he brought Ekaterina Adolfovna Schneider to teach Alix Russian.

-The day after his arrival in Coburg, Nicholas proposed to Alix and tried for two hours to convince her to convert to Orthodoxy.
+The day after his arrival in Coburg Nicholas proposed to Alix and tried for two hours to persuade her to convert to Orthodoxy.
 She wept continuously but refused.
-Ella spoke to Alix afterwards, and she convinced Alix that she did not need to renounce Lutheranism to convert to Orthodoxy.
+Ella spoke to Alix afterwards and she convinced Alix that she did not need to renounce Lutheranism to convert to Orthodoxy.
 Ella herself had not been required to abjure her Lutheran faith when she converted to Orthodoxy.
-The next day, Alix spoke to Wilhelm II (who hoped that a German Empress would lead to better German-Russian relations) and Duchess Marie of Mecklenburg-Schwerin (a German princess who had converted from Lutheranism to Orthodoxy to marry Nicholas's uncle Grand Duke Vladimir Alexandrovich of Russia).
+The next day Alix spoke to Wilhelm II (who hoped that a German empress would lead to better German-Russian relations) and Duchess Marie of Mecklenburg-Schwerin (a German princess who had converted from Lutheranism to Orthodoxy to marry Nicholas's uncle Grand Duke Vladimir Alexandrovich of Russia).
 She accepted Nicholas's second proposal.

-Following the engagement, Alix returned to England and her grandmother.
-In June, Nicholas travelled to England to visit her and attend the christening of the eldest son of Prince George, Duke of York.
-Alix and Nicholas were both named as godparents of the boy, who reigned briefly as Edward VIII of Great Britain in 1936.
+Following the engagement Alix returned to England and her grandmother.
+In June Nicholas travelled to England to visit her and attend the christening of the eldest son of Prince George, Duke of York.
+Alix and Nicholas were both named as godparents of the boy, who reigned briefly as Edward VIII of the United Kingdom in 1936.
 Alix wrote to her old governess that "I am more happy than words can express.
 At last, after these five sad years!"
 Nicholas declared that "my soul was brimming with joy and life."

-In September, as Alexander III's health declined, Nicholas obtained the permission of his dying father to summon Alix to the Romanovs' Crimean palace of Livadia.
+In September, as Alexander III's health declined, Nicholas obtained the permission of his dying father to summon Alix to the Romanovs' Livadia Palace in Crimea.
 Escorted by her sister Ella from Warsaw to the Crimea, she traveled by ordinary passenger train.
 The dying tsar insisted on receiving Alix in full dress uniform and gave her his blessing.